 The utility allows to update a previously rendered dataset and replace a small existing area with a different newly rendered raster data.
-Typical use-case is fixing of a small geographic area in a large seamed dataset previously rendered by MapTiler from many input files.
+The typical use-case is fixing of a small geographic area in a large seamed dataset previously rendered by MapTiler Engine from many input files.

-The utility also extent the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.
+The utility also extend the bounding box of the tiles - it is usable for merging two just partly overlapping maps into one bigger map covering larger extent.

 merge_mbtiles [OPTION] BASE.mbtiles DETAIL.mbtiles [DETAIL_2.mbtiles]...

-- render large dataset with MapTiler Pro - from several input files and produce large MBTiles (with JPEG or PNG tiles internally): large.mbtiles
+- render a large dataset with MapTiler Engine - from several input files and produce large MBTiles (with JPEG or PNG tiles internally): large.mbtiles

 - if you want to update one of the previously rendered input files in the existing dataset render just this file into MBTiles - with the PNG32 format and zoom-levels on which you want it to appear in the large dataset.
 Save the new small MBTiles with just one file to patch.mbtiles